Answers to Frequently Asked Questions (FAQs)

 No, unfortunately.
 The law requires that citizens sign a petition in person, in ink.
 Those signed petition sheets are then submitted to the Town Clerk, who must certify each signature as a registered voter in Brookline.

-To have the question whether to form a charter commission placed on the ballot, 15% of a municipality’s registered voters must sign the petition and have their signature certified.
-In Brookline, that is just a bit more than 6,000 certified signatures.
+To have the question whether to form a charter commission placed on the ballot, state law requires that 15% of a municipality’s registered voters must sign the petition asking to form or amend a charter.
+In Brookline, that is 6,169 registered voter signatures.

 Q: What exactly does the petition say?